rootstrap/blog/content/Live Streaming Apps Architecture - Part 1 - German Lopez.md

 A broadly used concept is the **origin-edge** configuration for the core of the architecture.
 This defines a clear separation of responsibilities between the live streaming servers.
 A **origin** server would be the one in charge of ingesting the stream, and in some cases, also transcoding it to the delivery formats.
 On the other hand, **edge** servers will fetch the stream from the origin (or a designated transcoder) and distribute it to the end users.

-This allow us to use our computing resources more efficiently.
-In the case of 1:many streaming applications it also allows to distribute the connections between the edge servers, instead of overburden the origin.
+This allows us to use our computing resources more efficiently.
+In the case of 1:many streaming applications, it allows for the distribution of connections between the edge servers, instead of overburdening the origin.

 With this in mind, a common practice is to horizontally scale the core of the platform architecture.
 This means we will be adding more **origin-edge** groups as the application needs them.
 For the orchestration, a load balancer and an auto-scaling group can be placed around all the streaming groups.